Our Wildlife Watch groups are led mainly by fantastic volunteers who are interested in helping young people connect with nature.

 • Act as a mentor or role model for younger members.

-Registration process involves: Application form and induction completion form
+Registration process involves: Parental consent form

 To apply, please follow the instructions and complete the application form at the bottom of the page.